gardener/gardener/docs/concepts/scheduler.md

 The labels on `Seed`s are usually controlled by Gardener administrators/operators - end users cannot add arbitrary labels themselves.
 If provided, the Gardener Scheduler will only consider those seeds as "suitable" whose labels match those provided in the `.spec.seedSelector` of the `Shoot`.

+By default only seeds with the same provider than the shoot are selected.
+By adding a `providerTypes` field to the `seedSelector` a dedicated  set of possible providers (`*` means all provider types) can be selected.

 ## Failure to determine a suitable seed

 In case the scheduler fails to find a suitable seed, the operation is being retried with an exponential backoff - starting with the `retrySyncPeriod` (default of `15s`).